PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 Add and commit changes
 ----------------------

-After creating a branch, we may now go through the cycle of making changes and saving them.
+Next we can go through the cycle of making changes, which can be repeated multiple times.

 #.
 Edit a file and save the changes.